magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

     php magento2ce/dev/tests/functional/utils/generate.php

 Preceding is the example of a use case of the repository merging.
-Using approach from example you can merge repositories for any other fixture, not `Congig` only.
+Using approach from example you can merge repositories for any other fixture, not `Config` only.

 <h2 id="mtf_repository_credentials">Credentials and %isolation% in repository</h2>